-Disclosures may be about misconduct or an improper state of affairs or circumstances in relation to OBM (including by an OBM officer or employee) where you have reasonable grounds to suspect has occurred or is occurring in relation to OBM.
+You may make a protected disclosures under this policy if you have reasonable grounds to suspect any misconduct or an improper state of affairs or circumstances in relation to OBM (including by an OBM officer or employee).
+See examples below in section 4.1.

-Disclosures solely about a personal work-related grievance are not covered by this policy and do not qualify for protection under the Australian whistleblower laws unless they also relate to any detriment or threat of detriment by reason of you making or being suspected of making a protected disclosure (see section 7.3 for examples of "detriment").
+However, disclosures solely about a personal work-related grievance (see examples below in section 4.2) are not covered by this policy and do not qualify for protection under the Australian whistleblower laws, unless they also relate to any detriment or threat of detriment by reason of you making or being suspected of making a protected disclosure (see section 7.4 for examples of "detriment").

-4.1 Examples of disclosable matters
+4.1 Examples of protected disclosures

-Some examples of matters that qualify for protection under the Australian whistleblower laws are:
+Some examples of conduct that may qualify for protection under the Australian whistleblower laws include: